Lucy Dacus turns 21 this week.

 They heard about Prince’s death while on the road, Dacus says, and Hayden came along for a few shows.
 “All of us have seen shows at the 9:30 that were life-changing,” she says.
 “So to be on the other side of it is something you dream about.”

 Guitarist Jacob Blizzard says Dacus’s debut album was her first time playing with a band and she’s picked it up remarkably fast.
-She also managed to learn a lot about the business side of music, he says, with a calm and levelheaded approach.
+She also managed to learn a lot about the business side of music, he says, with her calm and levelheaded approach.

 “She doesn’t have any interest in the stereotypical excesses of the rock and roll lifestyle,” he says.
 “Her main vice is probably Thai food.
 I could see that being an issue down the road if it goes unchecked, but for now I don’t think it’s much of an issue.”